wardmundy/php-api-tesla/README.md

 # php-api-tesla
-PHP Application Library for Tesla API
+# PHP Application Library for Tesla API

+## Getting Started

 1. Install all files in a secure directory on your LAMP server: git clone https://github.com/wardmundy/php-api-tesla.git